mfroute/halouma.github.io/index.md

 </p>

 This plot shows normalized hit rates and threshold for both blue and red counties.
-- Same pattern as at the state-level (almost all values below one, so lower than the equivalent for white drivers)
+- Same pattern as at for state-level (almost all values below one, so lower than the equivalent for white drivers)
-- Always **lower values for hispanic drivers** than black drivers
+- Always **lower values for hispanic drivers** than for black drivers
-- **Not so big differences in hit rates** between red and blue counties
+- **No big differences in hit rates** between red and blue counties
 - For **thresholds**, a small gap with **lower values for <span style="color:Maroon">red counties</span>**.

-Following we have the equivalent of the previous plots, but at the Texas level, where the points take the color of the county, not of the state:
+Following we have the equivalent of the previous plots, but at the Texas level, where the points take the color of the county:
 ![Hit, Texas](/assets/img/hit_rate_tx.png)
 ![Threshold, Texas](/assets/img/threshold_tx.png)